polyipseity/information/special/academia/HKUST/ECON 2103/index.md

     - consumer surplus / interpretation ::: It is _usually_ a good measurement of economic well-being (welfare) of a society.
 But there are controversial ones, such as drugs, trade for human organs, etc. where there is a difference between individual and society perspective.
   - producer surplus ::: It is the amount that producers benefit by selling at a market price that is higher than the least that they would be _willing to sell for_; this is roughly equal to profit (since producers are not normally willing to sell at a loss and are normally indifferent to selling at a break-even price).
     - producer surplus / calculation ::: Calculate the actual price minus the lowest price that producers would be _willing to sell for_ for each unit.
 The sum over all units actually sold is the __producer surplus__. <p> In general, this is the area below the equilibrium price but above the supply curve.
+- demand schedule
-- demand schedule ::: It is a table.
+  - demand schedule table ::: It is a table.
 The left column shows the price (ranges), in decreasing amount.
 The right column shows the quantity demanded, in increasing amount.
 For break-even price, we assume the relevant consumers still consume.
+- supply schedule
-- supply schedule ::: It is a table.
+  - supply schedule table ::: It is a table.
 The left column shows the price (ranges), in decreasing amount.
 The right column shows the quantity supplied, in decreasing amount.
 For break-even price, we assume the relevant producers still supply.
 - [economic surplus](../../../../general/economic%20surplus.md)
   - total surplus ::: The sum of _consumer surplus_ and _producer surplus_.
     - total surplus / calculation ::: Add the _consumer surplus_ and _produce surplus_.
 Alternatively, calculate the highest price that consumers would be _willing to pay_ minus the lowest price that producers would be _willing to sell for_ for each unit for each unit.
 The sum over all units actually traded is the __total surplus__. <p> In general, this is the area above the supply curve and below the demand curve.